2022 FIBA 3x3 Africa Cup

 The 2022 FIBA 3x3 Africa Cup was the fourth edition of the African 3x3 basketball event which was held between 3 and 4 December, 2022 in Cairo, Egypt.
-The official venue was in fron t of the Baron Empain Palace.
+The official venue was in front of the Baron Empain Palace.
 Both men's and women's national teams of Egypt qualified for the 2022 FIBA 3x3 World Cup.

 Participating teams

 All African National Federations were invited to register a team for the FIBA 3x3 Africa Cup 2022.